All matches are to be played under R&A Rules and Local Rules in Force on the Day

 - Before play commences the team captains must exchange team sheets with the order of play.
 The order of play will be as the team sheet.
 Any team failing to field a full team will forfeit the match not played.
 The opponent of the forfeited match must be in attendance and ready to play in order to claim the match.

 - Members of more than one MDGA club can only elect to play for one nominated club in all 2023 MDGA team knockouts.

 - A draw will be made for each round.
 The first named in the draw will be the home side and as such are responsible for arranging the match within the specified schedule.
 Failure to do so will result in disqualification.
 BOTH TEAMS should make every effort to open lines of communication on receipt of the draw.

-- A courtesy round should be offered for each round for a maximum of eight pairs.
+- A courtesy round should be offered for each round for a maximum of six players.
 Arrangements are to be made between the relevant team captains.

-- The winners must notify the MDGA secretary of the result by text or email by the closing date.
+- The winners must notify the MDGA secretary of the result by text or email by the closing date of each round.

 - Should any contingency arise which is not covered by the rules the decision of the MDGA Executive will be final.